ocaml/platform-blog/turn-your-editor-into-an-ocaml-ide.md

 --BODY--

-This post is short presentation of a couple of tools you can use with your editor to have a smoother experience while developping in OCaml.
+This post is short presentation of a couple of tools you can use with your editor to have a smoother experience while developing in OCaml.

-Right now, your favorite editor has to be *emacs* or *vim*.
+Right now, your favourite editor has to be *emacs* or *vim*.
 Using these tools from other editors is certainly doable, some porting efforts already exist for [Acme](https://github.com/raphael-proust/merlin-acme) and [Sublime Text 3](https://github.com/def-lkb/sublime-text-merlin).